jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 ```

 ### Wrapping Up
-Enter the command "sh git_check.sh".
+* Enter the command "sh git_check.sh".
 There should be no new files or changes left to add.
-Enter the command "git push origin 01-04-rubocop".
+* Enter the command "git push origin 01-05-other_metrics".
-Go to the GitHub repository and click on the "Compare and pull request" button for this branch.
+* Go to the GitHub repository and click on the "Compare and pull request" button for this branch.
-Accept this pull request to merge it with the master branch, but do NOT delete this branch.
+* Accept this pull request to merge it with the master branch, but do NOT delete this branch.
-Enter the following commands:

 * Enter the following commands:
 ```
-sh git_check.sh
+git checkout master
-git add .
+git pull
-git commit -m "Installed additional code analysis gems"
 ```